uclaacm/teach-training-project-26/README.md

 - Use `role="button"` and `tabIndex={0}` on the card element to make it keyboard-focusable.
 - Use `aria-pressed={showValue}` to reflect toggle state to assistive tech.

-Enjoy building — and ask if you get stuck on any of the steps!
+Enjoy building— and ask if you get stuck on any of the steps!